cyclus/cyclus.github.com/source/cep/cep18.rst

 A ResponseConstraint provides an ability to determine constraints on a facility's ability to supply resources.
-A constraint is generally associated with a single commodity, and there may be one or more constraitns associated with a commodity.
+A constraint is generally associated with a single commodity, and there may be one or more constraints associated with a commodity.
 An example is an enrichment facility which has a process constraint, i.e., it can only process a certain SWU amount per time step, and an inventory constraint, i.e., it can only process orders up to its amount of